In my second #Krellmonth article, I look at the repair and restoration of this lovely Krell KAV-300cd compact disc player.

 WEIGHT: Shipping, 32 Ibs, 14.5 kg; Unit only 22 Ibs, 10 kg

-Compact disc player repair is becoming somewhat of a dying art, like cassette deck repair.
-In Perth, there don’t seem to be too many left who work on CD players.
+Compact disc player repair is becoming somewhat of a dying art and there don’t seem to be too many left who work on CD players.
 I’m happy to offer the service and actually get a kick out of fixing CD players, so it’s not something I’ll stop any time soon.

 Krell players from this era typically used heavy-duty linear power supplies that generate quite a bit of heat and this KAV-300cd is no different.
 It draws around 50 Watts, more than many modern amplifiers and enough to cause accelerated degradation of capacitors anywhere near the power supply heatsinks.
 All of this needed attention, plus a few other bits and pieces like the mechanism and the DAC/output board.